Saturday, June 14, 2025

 If progress stalls or pain lingers, seek help.
 Certified kettlebell instructors or physical therapists can assist.
 Experts like those at StrongFirst or Dragon Door offer courses for kettlebell training for novices.

-Mistakes early on can sideline you—safety measures turn setbacks into temporary pauses, not roadblocks.
-Stay mindful, adapt workouts as needed, and leverage expert guidance to keep advancing safely.
+Early mistakes can sideline you.
+Safety measures turn setbacks into temporary pauses, not roadblocks.
+Stay mindful, adapt workouts as needed, and leverage expert guidance to advance safely.

 8. Tracking Your Progress